Spearfish torpedo

 The Spearfish torpedo (formally Naval Staff Target 7525) is the heavy torpedo used by the submarines of the Royal Navy.
 It can be guided by wire or by autonomous active or passive sonar, and provides both anti-submarine warfare (ASW) and anti-surface warfare (ASuW) capability.
 Spearfish development began in the 1970s, with production starting in 1988, and deployment in 1992.
-By 2004, the new weapon had completely replaced the older Tigerfish torpedo.
-It is one of the most advanced torpedoes in the world.
+By 2004 the new weapon had completely replaced the older Tigerfish torpedo.

 Design

-The torpedo is driven by a pump-jet coupled to a Hamilton Sundstrand 21TP04 gas turbine engine using Otto fuel II and hydroxyl ammonium perchlorate as oxidiser.
+The torpedo is driven by a pump-jet coupled to a Hamilton Sundstrand 21TP04 gas turbine engine using Otto fuel II and hydroxylammonium perchlorate as oxidiser.
 The addition of an oxidiser improves the specific energy of the fuel by reducing the fuel-richness of the Otto fuel.
 The Spearfish, which are capable of travelling at 80 knots, were designed to catch high-speed, deep-diving Soviet threats such as the Alfa-class submarine.

 A microprocessor enables the torpedo to make autonomous tactical decisions during the attack.
 It has a powerful blast warhead, triggered by either contact detonation (against a submarine hull) or an acoustic proximity fuse (for under-keel detonation against ships).
 A standoff detonation under the keel enhances blast effects against surface ships through the amplification of stress resulting from the interaction of the explosion's products and the flexible structure of the ship.